garniergere/gMetapop/4-Format.Examples/readme.format.files.2.load.md

 Examples:

-mu-rate-2-loc.txt: example of mutation rate mean values, which can be loaded in the case of 2 loci in the Genome Tab, using the User-defined radio button in any mutation rate window where 2 loci have been defined.
+mu-rate-2-loc.txt: file with mutation rate mean values, which can be loaded into the GUI Genome Tab in the case of 2 loci, using the User-defined radio button.

-mu-rate-3-loc.txt and mu-rate-5-loc.txt: other examples for mutation rates of 3 or 5 loci with different value formats.
+mu-rate-3-loc.txt and mu-rate-5-loc.txt: other examples for mutation rate values of 3 or 5 loci with different formats.

 testmap2.txt: genetic map which can be loaded with the Load Map option of the Genome Tab